arrowLeftBack

 As the Brisbane 2032 Olympic and Paralympic Games approach, you might hear the term ‘PVR’ mentioned in the media or in stories that talk about exciting infrastructure projects for the Games.

-But what is a PVR?
+While many people may have heard the term ‘Business Case’ before, what is a PVR?
 And how does it influence the infrastructure projects happening in a neighbourhood near you?

 These reports summarise the analysis undertaken and options explored so governments can make informed investment decisions before any purchasing or venue construction begins.